-Considered Michigan’s answer to Arizona’s famous Horseshoe Bend, the High Rollways above the Manistee River is one of Northern Michigan’s hidden treasures.
+Considered Michigan’s answer to Arizona’s famous Horseshoe Bend, the High Rollways above the Manistee River in my opinion is one of Northern Michigan’s hidden treasures.

 I live in southeast Michigan and face it, most of lower Michigan is flat.
-It’s not the billiard table flat of Kansas, there’s the occasional roll to the scene, but there are no mountains and scenic overlooks are few and far between.
+It’s not the billiard table flat of Kansas, there’s the occasional roll to the scene, but there are no mountains and gorgeous overlooks are few and far between.
 This is why we travel “Up North”.
-The north is wilder, filled with high hills and dense forest.
+The north is wilder, filled with high hills, dense forest, and rolling rivers.

 I had seen photos of a horseshoe bend river vista in northern Michigan that seemed like a fantastic place to go and get some fall images.
 To me, it captured the grandeur of the north.
 A little research and I found it was called “The High Rollways Overlook” or the “Buckley High Roll-Away”, or “Highbanks Overlook” – lots of names for the same awesome spot.
-In any case, I starred the Google map and made ready to head out.
+In any case, I started up Google maps and made it ready to head out.

 The Manistee River provides a great example of this rustic, northern Michigan terrain.
 The winding path of the river cuts through one of the richest timber areas in Michigan.
 Lumbermen saw the high slopes along the river as nearly perfect for launching the cut logs into the water for transport to the mills downstream.